thekalinga/books-raw/repo/india/interesting-people/balagopal/balagopal-maoist-movement-in-andhra-pradesh/01-article.md

 extent.
-More would be added to such fallow land in the days to come when cultivation of land would be forcibly stopped by the Naxalites, not to take over the unconscionable acres of landlords, but as a measure of punishment imposed on any landed person for having harmed their
+More would be added to such fallow land in the days to come when cultivation of land would be forcibly stopped by the _Naxalites_, not to take over the unconscionable acres of landlords, but as a measure of punishment imposed on any landed person for having harmed their